Cooling mechanical motion with polaritons: Introduction

 Polaritons, hybrid quasiparticles arising from the strong coupling between photons and excitations of solid or liquid matter, possess dual characteristics of both light and matter and have emerged as versatile platforms for integrating distinct physical systems~\cite{Hopfield58,Deng,Bellessa,Quirion19,Baranov}, exploring macroscopic quantum phenomena, including Bose-Einstein condensation~\cite{BEC1,BEC2}, Bogoliubov excitations~\cite{Bogoliubov}, quantized vortices~\cite{vortices}, and superfluidity~\cite{fluid}, and designing novel quantum devices, such as spin memory~\cite{Cerna13}, light-emitting diodes~\cite{Tsintzos08,Chakraborty19}, and transistors~\cite{Ballarini13,Zasedatelev19}.
 Further coupling polaritons to more excitations of different nature offers the possibility to build hybrid quantum systems, which combine different physical systems with their individual strengths and complementary functionalities and hold great potential in quantum information science and technologies~\cite{Kurizki15,Naka20}.
 Recently, two experiments have demonstrated that it is possible to achieve the strong coupling between polaritons and phonons in hybrid exciton-photon-phonon~\cite{Kuznetsov23} and magnon-photon-phonon~\cite{Shen23} systems.
 The polaromechanical (PM) strong coupling enables the coherent quantum control of mechanical states via manipulating the polaritons.

-Here we show, in such novel PM systems, it is possible to achieve the simultaneous cooling of multiple mechanical modes (MMMs) by manipulating multiple polaritons.
+Here we show, in such novel PM systems, how polaritons can be used to achieve the cooling of multiple mechanical modes.
 Our PM cooling theory can be readily applied to various PM systems, such as magnon-~\cite{Shen23} and exciton-PM~\cite{Santos23} systems, where the mechanical frequency ranges from megahertz to tens of gigahertz.
 In these systems, the PM coupling is realized via, e.g., the deformation potential~\cite{Kuznetsov23}, magnetostrictive~\cite{Zuo24}, and photoelastic~\cite{Santos23} interaction.
-A noteworthy advantage of the PM cooling is reflected in the fact that, by exploiting the great tunability of the polariton frequencies, it can simultaneously cool multiple (say, $N$) mechanical modes using a single drive field.
-Specifically, by {\it continuously} tuning the frequencies of $N$ polaritons, such that the polaritons are respectively resonant with the scattered mechanical sidebands (associated with $N$ mechanical modes) of the drive field, $N$ anti-Stokes scattering processes are activated simultaneously leading to the cooling of $N$ mechanical modes all at once.
-This greatly improves the cooling efficiency compared to the conventional sideband cooling for a single mechanical mode~\cite{TJK07,FM07,Genes08}.
+A noteworthy advantage of the PM cooling is that, {by exploiting the {\it continuous} tunability of the polariton frequencies over a wide range, it can simultaneously cool multiple mechanical modes whose frequency differences fall within this range.} Specifically, by tuning the frequencies of $N$ polaritons to respectively resonate with the scattered mechanical sidebands (associated with $N$ mechanical modes) of the drive field, $N$ anti-Stokes scattering processes are activated leading to the cooling of $N$ mechanical modes all at once.
 The protocol works efficiently in the resolved sideband limit, where the mechanical frequencies and their differences are much larger than the polariton linewidths.
 Impressively, a very small polariton linewidth, ${\sim}10^{-4}$ of the mechanical frequency, has recently been achieved in a magnon-PM system~\cite{Shen23}.
-More importantly, it can cool MMMs with {\it arbitrary} frequencies once the above condition is fulfilled, benefiting from the continuous tunability of the polariton frequencies.
+More importantly, it can cool multiple mechanical modes with {\it arbitrary frequencies} once the above condition is fulfilled, benefiting from the great tunability of the polariton eigenfrequencies.

 A general theory would be a $2N$-mode bosonic system, consisting of $N$ polaritons and $N$ mechanical modes.
 To illuminate the basic idea of the PM cooling, we specifically start with the simplest case of $N=2$, and take the magnon-PM system as an example.
 We then discuss how to generalize the results to the case of $N>2$ and to other PM systems.